-Demand for hypersonic delivery systems is disrupting national defense investment strategies here and abroad.
-Hypersonic vehicles raise daunting technological challenges that drive the realignment of Livermore's mission-oriented science, technology, and engineering workforce.
-Hypersonic vehicles have the potential for unpredictable high-speed maneuverability to evade typical defensive missile warning and tracking systems.
-The flight profile of hypersonic vehicles differs dramatically from conventional ballistic systems, subjecting the vehicle to extreme, sustained aerodynamic and aerothermal conditions.
+The Survivability and Defense mission areas advance the development of systems, subjecting the vehicle to extreme, sustained aerodynamic and aerothermal conditions.
 This extreme flight environment demands that the vehicle and payload be accordingly modified and optimized with both high confidence and minimal test opportunities.
 A comprehensive understanding of these challenges is critical to designing reliable payloads, assessing coupled vehicle/payload performance, and developing effective defenses.
 These issues require a detailed understanding of the physics, chemistry, nonequilibrium thermodynamics, and flight dynamics of both nominal and hostile flight conditions in this unique regime.